 The study of poverty is not as easy as saying that it is the same for every country or place on the earth.
 People must understand that poverty is a big issue, especially those who want to travel and see the world or live as global citizens.

-Why Travel And Understanding Poverty Is Important?
+Why Understanding Poverty Is Important?

-It is vital to understand that poverty is not an exact worldwide number or amount; we often hear that the poverty level is less than a dollar or three dollars a day.
+It is vital to understand that poverty is not an exact worldwide number or amount; we often hear that poverty is less than a dollar or three dollars a day.
 The truth is that poverty is not a one-size-fits-all solution.

-Poverty shows that it is not just a number but can also be a location or where you live.
+Poverty shows that it is not just a number but also a location or where you live.
 In the case of San Francisco, it is estimated that over 70% of the homeless population is due to not being able to afford housing in the city.

 Having a place to live is considered a critical factor for poverty.
 One of the ways we can view poverty is by the amount of homelessness you see in a city.

-Many US Cities have very high poverty rates, much higher than you will find in any third world country.
+Many US Cities have very high poverty rates, much higher than you will find in any third-world country.
 I live in Hanoi, Vietnam, and I rarely see homeless people.
 Of course, there are homeless people in the city, but you do not see them as you do in many major cities around the United States.

 That is why everyone needs to understand and study poverty to eradicate and solve the worldwide poverty issue.